Guide to 2026 Hurricane & Storm Season at Disney World

 In recent years, Hurricanes Dorian, Matthew, Irma, and Ian have all impacted the parks and resorts to varying degrees–in some cases, causing multi-day closures.
 This is definitely something to be cognizant of before booking your trip.
 This isn’t to say you should avoid September or other peak hurricane months, but it’s important to be aware of while weighing the pros and cons of various times to visit.

-In other words, if you’re visiting Walt Disney World during the storm season months of June through November 2023, it’s good to be prepared.
-If you’re visiting in August or September 2023, it’s also key to have a plan for more major storms.
+In other words, if you’re visiting Walt Disney World during the storm season months of June through November, it’s good to be prepared.
+If you’re visiting between August and October–the heart of hurricane season–it’s also key to have a plan for more major storms.

 With that in mind, let’s start with a look at the upcoming Atlantic hurricane season forecast and how it could have an impact on Walt Disney World…